london nighttime skyline

 Academics

-Queen Mary University of London (QMUL) is composed of five institutions – the oldest of which was founded in 1785.
+Queen Mary University of London (QMUL): QMUL is composed of five institutions founded in 1785 and onwards.
 In 2000, it took on its formal name, Queen Mary University of London.
-Today, QMUL is the only campus university in London, supporting roughly 25,000+ students across its five campuses.
+Today, QMUL is the only campus university in London.
+Roughly 25,000+ students study onsite across its five campuses, with the majority located at Mile End.
 At any given time, there are more than 1,000 study abroad students living and learning at QMUL, making this university a wonderful place to connect with like-minded international students.
-QMUL’s roots are in STEM, humanities, business, and law.
-Students can expect an immersive British international university experience while here.
+QMUL’s roots are in STEM, humanities, business, and law, and students can expect an immersive British international university experience while here.

 GPA